45 Drought Tolerant Plants For Dry Climates

 Turquoise tails blue sedum is a low-growing succulent ground cover.
 As it spreads, it forms a mat of tiny greenish-blue foliage along creeping stems.

 Flowers bloom in the summer months as upright clusters of pale yellow flowers.
-The flowers attract butterflies and other insects, while the plants are resistant to browsing herbivores.
+The flowers attract butterflies and other insects, while browsing herbivores leave the plants alone.

 Whale’s Tongue Agave